melaniewalsh/song-of-kanye-bot/README.md

 # Song of Kanye Bot

-The first time I read Walt Whitman, I was like, damn, this sounds like Kanye West!
+The first time I read Walt Whitman (embarrassingly late in my literary career), I was like, damn, this sounds like Kanye West!

 This twitterbot makes that errant thought a reality and tweets a line of Walt Whitman's "Song of Myself" every 4 hours from Kanye West's perspective, replacing "myself" with "Kanye."